szabokende/password_manager/README.md

 ### Our approach
 The biggest security threat is when a user wants to syncronize their passwords accross multiple devices.
 Our approach to solve this problem is to upload the encrypted passwords to a secure cloud hosted database (Cloud Firestore by Google).
 When the user uploads the passwrods to the database the application will create a one-time location string and an encryption key and displays it on the device's screen.
 These credentials are only available during the application's runtime, this way nobody can get their hands on them in rest.
-When we are downloading the passwords from another device, we give the app the one-time location string and an encryption key.
+When we are downloading the passwords from another device, we give the app the one-time location string and the encryption key.
 This way the data will be encrypted in the cloud, encrypted in transit and will only be decrypted once arrived to the user's application.

 This approach guarantees that only people who see the original device's screen can syncronize the passwords.